AVR-biosecurity-bioinformatics/freyr/docs/usage.md

 If `--primer_params` is unset, you can still run the pipeline as long as `--pp_primers`, `--pp_locus`, `--pp_for_primer_seq`, `--pp_rev_primer_seq` and `--pp_ref_fasta` are all set appropriately.
 However, we strongly recommend the use of `--primer_params` to simplify pipeline execution, especially when more than one primer pair is used.
 To prevent complications, `--pp_primers` cannot be used unless `--primer_params` is unset.

-This can all get very complicated!
-When in doubt, just use a `--primer_params` file!
+This can all get very complicated -- when in doubt, just use a `--primer_params` file!

 ### Specifying resource limits